gsilber/WebEZ/README.md

     }
 }
 ```
+>Note: For every sub-component there are two steps.
+You must create an instance of the component with ```new``` then attach it to your component with ```addComponent```.
+Unless you do both, your component will not show up on your website.
 ## Bind Decorators
 ### @BindValue(id)
 > Binds to string, or must have a transform that returns a string